andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_cmd.md

 ## exploit_process

-Starts an exploit process on the specified agent.
+Starts an exploit process on the specified agent

 ### Endpoint